-Districts "Being the Boss" Class as well as the Company Officer Core Competency book.
-The individual shall have no less than two (2) years of fire service experience with a minimum of one (1) year experience with the Nixa Fire Protection District.
+Prior to appointment, individuals seeking the position of OOT Company Officer must have completed all Fire Apparatus Qualifications for Driver Operator.
+The individual shall have no less than two (2) years of fire service experience with a minimum of one (1) year experience with the

+Nixa Fire Protection District.
 The individual shall meet all District application requirements.
-The individual must have also participated and passed the most recent company officer promotional process in order to be paid out-of-title.
+The individual must have also participated and passed the most recent company officer promotional process (LT assessment), receive a letter of recommendation, and have successfully completed module I of the company officer task book to be paid out-of-title.
 The final decision for paid out of title status will fall to staff.